Responsible AI Platform

 30-day implementation path

-Week 1: scope
+Week 1: scope and AI inventory

-Week 2: roles and goals
+Week 2: roles and learning goals

 Week 3: training and assessment